The Real Estate Law Review: South Korea

 While the majority of REITs in Korea are private REITs, the publicly listed REIT market is also growing significantly, driven by high interest by asset heavy conglomerates as well as support for the sector by the Korean government via regulatory reforms.
-As of October 2020, there were 12 publicly listed REITs in Korea (which is double the number of publicly listed REITS as compared to the end of 2018) with total asset size of the REITs accounting for around 9 per cent of the total REIT market.
+As of June 2021, there were 13 publicly listed REITs in Korea (which is more than double the number of publicly listed REITS as compared to the end of 2018) with a total AUM of 7.5 trillion won.

-Certain tax incentives may also be available in connection with certain foreign investments made in certain designated foreign investment zones or to certain foreign invested enterprises which provide certain qualified high-level technology.
+Certain tax incentives may also be available in connection with certain foreign investments made in certain designated foreign investment zones or to certain foreign invested enterprises that provide certain qualified high-level technology.

-While direct acquisition is also possible, foreign companies generally acquire real estate in Korea through special purpose vehicles, whether it be via ordinary companies or vehicles with tax benefits such as an REF or a REIT.
+While direct acquisition is also possible, foreign companies generally acquire real estate in Korea through special purpose vehicles, whether via ordinary companies or vehicles with tax benefits such as an REF or a REIT.

 Structuring the investment